syhyunpark/infant-cortical-harmonics/README.md

-# infant-cortical-harmonics
+# Template-based analysis of age-dependent cortical eigenmodes in infancy
-Code and files for reproducing the main figures and tables from the paper "Age-dependent spatial transfer of cortical harmonics to scalp EEG in infancy."
+Code and files for reproducing the main figures and tables from the paper "Template-based analysis of age-dependent cortical eigenmodes and scalp EEG forward transfer in infancy."

 The repository is designed to reproduce the core results of the paper.
 It includes code for reproducing: